trizen/trizen/README.md

     -Sl             : builds and installs package from `pwd` -Su             : upgrades installed packages
     -Sc             : clears the cache directory
-    -C              : outputs AUR comments only
-    -G              : clones a package in the current directory -Gd             : clones a package with all needed AUR dependencies -R              : remove packages (see pacman -Rh) -Q              : for installed packages (see pacman -Qh) -U              : installs local packages from /tmp or `pwd`
+    -C              : shows AUR comments for package -G              : clones a package in the current directory -Gd             : clones a package with all needed AUR dependencies -R              : removes packages (see pacman -Rh) -Q              : for installed packages (see pacman -Qh) -U              : installs local packages from `--clone-dir` or `pwd`

 Other options:
     --quiet         : be quiet